reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   \*

 This will format as just an asterisk without turning into an unwanted bullet point.
+It will look like this on the web: \*

 Here is some more information on
 `Sphinx and backslashes <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#inline-markup>`_.